The sooner you start your search the better!

 2. They are looking for sustained activities and community involvement that show commitment and depth of engagement with your personal interests and the wider world

-3. There is a lot to learn about the numerous US institutions and you'll need a few years to get to grips with it all.
+3. There is a lot to learn about the numerous US institutions and you might need some time to get to grips with it all!

 Term 1, Year 10

 Your focus in year 11 really has to be your GCSEs - I can't overstate this.
 Since the disappearance of the AS Level, your GCSEs will be the ONLY official indicator of your academic abilities by which universities can assess you*